mikebronner/laravel-sign-in-with-apple/README.md

         $user = Socialite::driver("sign-in-with-apple")
             ->user();

-        // or use Socialiter to automatically manage user resolution and persistance
+        // or use Socialiter to automatically manage user resolution and persistence
         $user = Socialiter::driver("sign-in-with-apple")
             ->login();
     }